For the Years Ended June 30, 2020 and 2019

 Association of Professional Administrators Boston, Massachusetts

-We have audited the accompanying statements of cash receipts and disbursements of Association of Professional Administrators for the years ended June 30, 2018 and 2017, and the related notes to the financial statement.
+We have audited the accompanying statements of cash receipts, disbursements, and changes in net assets of Association of Professional Administrators (a nonprofit organization) for the years ended June 30, 2020 and 2019 and the related notes to the financial statement.

 Management's Responsibility for the Financial Statements